gpsandhu23/ai_buddy_guard/README.md

 - **Check CVE in KEV list**: Check if a CVE is in the CISA KEV list
 - **Threat model**: Generate a basic threat model for a service given a url to documentation
 - **Invalidate AWS Key**: Invalite an AWS key if it has been compromised
+- **Webpage phishing check**: Check if a URL is a phishing webpage based on content, WHOIS records, TLS cert info and DNS records

 ## Installation